Stone-Lab-Diabetes/Airtable-API-backup-script-/README.md

 0 12 * * * /usr/local/bin/Rscript "[your Airtable_backup_script.R location]"

-When inputted in the cron tab, downlaods your scripts daily at 12pm.
+When inputted in the cron tab, downlaods your base tables daily at 12pm.